docentDavid/front-end-development/README.md

 ## Requirements

 We gonna use data from an API.
-There are many free to use API's, try one that feeds your needs.
+There are many free to use API's, select one that feeds your needs.\
-Today we want to show some products and we use the following API: [Fake Store](https://fakestoreapi.com/).
+Today we want to show some products and we use the following API: [Fake Store](https://fakestoreapi.com/){:target="_blank"}.\
-This is the data we are gonna use [Fake Store - Products](https://fakestoreapi.com/products)
+This is the data we are gonna use [Fake Store - Products](https://fakestoreapi.com/products){:target="_blank"}

 ------------------------------------------------------------------------